 Charter; City of Alexandria.
 Shifts dates related to the election of the council and the school board to reflect the City's change to November elections.
-The bill provides that the city attorney may be the legal advisor to the school board with the concurrence of both the council and the school board.
-01/22/14 House: Read second time and engrossed 01/23/14 House: Read third time and passed House (77-Y 19-N) 01/23/14 House: VOTE: PASSAGE (77-Y 19-N) 01/24/14 Senate: Constitutional reading dispensed 01/24/14 Senate: Referred to Committee on Local Government Notes: City position: support HB 371 License tax, local; tax on net income of businesses.
-Patron: Head Summary as introduced:

-Local license tax.
+Also allows the city attorney to be the legal advisor to the school board with the concurrence of both the council and the school board.
+01/23/14 House: Read third time and passed House (77-Y 19-N) 01/24/14 Senate: Referred to Committee on Local Government HB 371 License tax, local; tax on net income of businesses.
+Patron: Head Summary as introduced: Local license tax.
 Requires that beginning with the 2015 license year, the optional local license (BPOL) tax would be imposed on the Virginia taxable income of corporations and the net income of sole proprietorships and pass-through entities.
 Under current law, the optional BPOL tax is imposed on the gross receipts or gross revenues of businesses.
-01/03/14 House: Prefiled and ordered printed; offered 01/08/14 14102439D 01/03/14 House: Referred to Committee on Finance 01/17/14 House: Assigned Finance sub: Subcommittee #2 01/20/14 House: Impact statement from TAX (HB371) Notes: City position: oppose HB 434 Machinery and tools, merchants' capital, and BPOL taxes; maximum rates established.
+01/03/14 House: Referred to Committee on Finance 02/03/14 House: Continued to 2015 in Finance Notes: City position: oppose HB 434 Machinery and tools, merchants' capital, and BPOL taxes; maximum rates established.
 Patron: LeMunyon Summary as introduced:

 Machinery and tools, merchants' capital and BPOL taxes; maximum rates established.
 Prohibits a locality from increasing its business machinery and tools tax, merchants' capital tax, and local license (BPOL) fees and taxes above the locality's rates in effect as of January 1, 2014.
-01/04/14 House: Prefiled and ordered printed; offered 01/08/14 14100780D 01/04/14 House: Referred to Committee on Finance 01/16/14 House: Impact statement from TAX (HB434) Notes: City position: oppose HB 435 Machinery and tools, merchants' capital, and BPOL taxes; maximum rates and income tax credits.
-Patron: LeMunyon Summary as introduced:

-Machinery and tools, merchants' capital and BPOL taxes; maximum rates and income tax credits.
+01/04/14 House: Referred to Committee on Finance 02/03/14 House: Continued to 2015 in Finance Notes: City position: oppose HB 435 Machinery and tools, merchants' capital, and BPOL taxes; maximum rates and income tax credits.
+Patron: LeMunyon Summary as introduced: Machinery and tools, merchants' capital and BPOL taxes; maximum rates and income tax credits.
 Prohibits a locality from increasing its merchants' capital tax, local license (BPOL) fees and taxes, and taxes on machinery and tools used in a business above the locality's rates in effect as of January 1, 2014, and establishes refundable income tax credits for the same taxes beginning with taxable year 2014.
 The refundable individual and corporate income tax credits would equal 33 percent of such taxes paid during the taxable year.
 The credit would sunset on December 31, 2018.
 The bill also would prohibit any subtraction or deduction for these taxes in computing Virginia taxable income.
-01/04/14 House: Prefiled and ordered printed; offered 01/08/14 14102075D 01/04/14 House: Referred to Committee on Finance 01/23/14 House: Impact statement from TAX (HB435) Notes: City position: oppose HB 556 Restoration of civil right to vote; felon eligible to vote upon completion of sentence.
-Patron: Carr Summary as introduced:
+01/04/14 House: Referred to Committee on Finance Notes: City position: oppose HB 556 Restoration of civil right to vote; felon eligible to vote upon completion of sentence.
+Patron: Carr Patron: Carr Summary as introduced: